 ISSUES WITH SHOWING OCCUPIED RENTALS

 The best property management companies are aware of the possibility of a late move-out or a holdover tenancy situation.
 From time to time the existing tenant might not be able to move into their new place on time or they don’t move out when they are supposed to.
-Owner that manage their own properties and a professional property management company have little leverage to force hold over tenants to leave.
-To prevent issues with delivering the property to the incoming tenant by the date agreed to in the contract, the adequate time such as 1.5 to 2 weeks should be allowed between the existing tenants move-out date and the new tenants move-in date.
+Owners that manage their own properties and a professional property management company have little leverage to force holdover tenants to leave.
+To prevent issues with delivering the property to the incoming tenant by the date agreed to in the contract, adequate time such as 1.5 to 2 weeks should be allowed between the existing tenants’ move-out date and the new tenants’ move-in date.

-Another common issue is repaired surprises.
-Most times large rental management companies outsource the maintenance giving them little control over turn time since they are at the mercy of the vendor’s calendar.
-San Diego rental property management companies that own the maintenance company rarely have issues with making the rent ready deadline.
-You assume it will take about 1.5 to 2 weeks to make the property rent ready.
+Another common issue is repair surprises.
+Most times large rental management companies outsource the maintenance giving them little control over the turn time of the unit since they are at the mercy of the vendor’s calendar.
+San Diego rental property management companies that own the maintenance company rarely have issues with making the rent-ready deadline.
+You assume it will take about 1.5 to 2 weeks to make the property rent-ready.
 If you discover a leak under the sink that you didn’t know about and the cabinet needs to be replaced adding time to your turnover, it helps to have dedicated repair staff that can accommodate these repairs.

-Lastly, rental management companies that own their owner maintenance company have fewer complaints from the new tenant about repairs at move-in, there are less unmet expectations, the tenants are happier, and there is less back and forth between the property management company and the landlord.
+Lastly, rental management companies that own their own maintenance company have fewer complaints from the new tenant about repairs at move-in, there are fewer unmet expectations, the tenants are happier, and there is less back and forth between the property management company and the landlord.